 When placing the storage container or bag in the fridge or freezer, try placing them at the back or the furthest you can from the door to protect the breast milk from temperature changes that happen every time you open and close the door.

 If you express milk at work or somewhere else and have to use an insulated cooler with ice packs, you can keep the baby’s milk there for up to 24 hours and use it or store it in the fridge or freezer as soon as you get home.

 Yes, breast milk can be frozen, and it will last around 6 to 12 months before it needs to be disposed of.

-But thawing or defrosting should be done consciously to prevent spoiling and ensure the maximum amount of nutrients are still present.
+But thawing frozen breast milk should be done consciously to prevent spoiling and ensure the maximum amount of nutrients are still present.